 It is important, therefore, to ensure that your mandate is up to date and that the details of all account signatories registered at Companies House are also correct and up to date.

-Additional requirements upon a change of company name
+Additional requirements when you change a company name

 Limited company directors are responsible for ensuring the following obligations are fulfilled when a company changes its name:

-- Updating the company name and bank account title with HMRC
+- Updating company details at HMRC (i.e., new company name and bank account title)

 - Making changes to visual and audio advertisements

 - Updating statutory company records and registers.

 There is no need to update the memorandum of association.
 Issued during the company formation process with the names of all subscribers (first members), the memorandum is a historical document that remains in its original form for the life of a company.